Climate Change Indicators in the United States

 - The 20th century had many winters with widespread patterns of unusually low temperatures, including a particularly large spike in the late 1970s (see Figure 3).
 Since the 1980s, though, unusually cold winter temperatures have become less common—particularly very cold nights (lows).

 - The two maps show where changes in the number of days with unusually hot (above the 95th percentile) and cold (below the 5th percentile) days have occurred since 1948.
 Unusually high temperatures have increased in the western United States and in several areas along the Gulf and Atlantic coasts, but decreased in much of the middle of the country (see Figure 4).
-The number of unusually cold days has generally decreased throughout the country (see Figure 5).
+The number of unusually cold days has generally decreased throughout the country, particularly in the western United States (see Figure 5).

 - If the climate were completely stable, one might expect to see highs and lows each accounting for about 50 percent of the records set.
 However, since the 1970s, record-setting daily high temperatures have become more common than record lows across the United States (see Figure 6).
 The most recent decade had twice as many record highs as record lows.